Home / Our Services /

 What is the LenSx Laser?

 The LenSx® is one of the most advanced and safest ways to perform cataract surgery.
 The LenSx® Laser is an advanced, precision based technology that operates with unmatched precision and computer-control, helping surgeons to customize the procedure to your eye.
-It is a technologically advanced option for cataract patients.
-When you choose the LenSx® Laser, you’ll enjoy a range of vital benefits.
+The LenSx® laser is designed to treat astigmatism and breakup and soften the cataract for safe removal.

 While all human eyes share the same basic anatomical structure, every eye is different in terms of size, depth, curvature of the cornea and other key features.
 This is why every eye must be carefully measured and mapped prior to cataract surgery.
 While these measurements have been routinely performed prior to surgery, the LenSx® Laser uses a range of highly advanced technologies- including integrated optical coherence tomography (OCT)- to capture incredible precise, high-resolution images of your eyes.
 These images- and the measurements and data they provide- are then used to plan and perform a surgery to exacting specifications not attainable with traditional surgery.